 A little life

-No book has captivated and moved millions of readers during the past few years like A little life by American author Hanya Yanagihara.
+No novel has captivated and moved millions of readers during the past few years like A little life by American author Hanya Yanagihara.
+Ivo van Hove adapted Yanagihara’s novel to theater and created a penetrating performance.
+Ramsey Nasr won the Louis d'Or (best male performance) for his portrayal of Jude.

 About the play